 The underlying cause of your carpal tunnel syndrome will affect the treatment that you receive.
 Physical therapy, decompression surgeries, and medications provide short-term relief but fail to correct the main interference.
 As in any situation, it is recommended that you start with a non-invasive treatment.
 Correction of the nerve interference in the spine should refrain symptoms from reappearing.
 An examination of your condition will provide our team with the correct information to create a treatment plan that is unique to you.
 Substantial improvements have been noted following adjustments of the spine.
 Wrist bone adjustments may be considered if symptoms continue after spinal adjustment.

-Our Sterling chiropractic team at Active Lifestyle Medical VA understands how difficult the process of treating carpal tunnel syndrome can be; however, we are here to make it as stress-free as possible.
+Our Potomac Falls chiropractic team at Active Lifestyle Medical VA understands how difficult the process of treating carpal tunnel syndrome can be; however, we are here to make it as stress-free as possible.
 Do not hesitate to contact us with any questions you may have about carpal tunnel.